Daidai1031/Interactive-Lab-Hub/Lab 3/README.md

 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!

 \*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

+**Chime before speech.** When we acted/wizarded it, a disembodied voice felt jarring, so we added a brief “ding” to cue attention.

+**Improve:** Precede TTS with a sub-second earcon (or ≤2s musical lead-in) and keep barge-in enabled so users can reply immediately, with volume auto-reduced during quiet hours.

+**Knowing when the user is done (endpointing). **The device hesitated to avoid cutting users off, creating awkward pauses.

+**Improve:** Combine a short silence threshold with intent confidence for a “soft end,” then wait ~200 ms for any continued speech before responding (cancel if speech resumes).

 # Lab 3 Part 2